 Available-for-sale - Non-derivative financial assets not included in the above categories are classified as available-for-sale.
 They are carried at fair value with changes in fair value recognized directly in equity.
-Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in the statement of operations and comprehensive loss.
+Where a decline in the fair value of an available-for-sale financial asset constitutes objective evidence of impairment, the amount of the loss is removed from equity and recognized in the results of operations.